 As I began my transition from full-time designer to coaching, I knew I needed to start generating leads for people that would be interested in my new services.
 In marketing, lead generation is when you generate consumer interest or inquiries for new or existing products/services.
 This is why “giving freebies in exchange for an email” is commonly described as a lead magnet.
 You offer something that can attract someone enough to offer up their email address.
-This is usually the beginning of your email marketing strategy which I’ll talk a little more about next week.
+This is pretty much the beginning stage of your email funnel.

 Generating leads is pretty simple, but it can take a little bit of time.
-When I heard about how easy it was to make landing pages and pop-up email boxes with LeadPages, I signed up when they were running a special.
-Back when I was using MailChimp, I didn’t want to figure out how to copy and paste in their forms and make it look pretty at the same time.
+When I heard about how easy it was to make landing pages and pop-up boxes with LeadPages, I signed up when they were running a special.
+Back when I was using MailChimp, figuring out how to use their forms and make it look pretty at the same time was confusing.
 With LeadPages, it was easy to customize the images and colors for my landing pages and lead boxes.
 Click here to see an example of how it works.
-I suggest content creators and bloggers use a platform like ConvertKit, a way more effective newsletter and email marketing suite to have the best results using LeadPages.
-It takes me about 5 minutes to set up a lead box and start capturing emails.
+To have the best results using LeadPages, I suggest content creators and bloggers use a platform like ConvertKit, a more effective newsletter platform than MailChimp.
+It only takes me about 5 minutes to set up your LeadBox, connect it to your newsletter platform, and start capturing emails.

-I’m going to share with you the top 3 most common ways to generate leads with LeadPages (#3 is my favorite):
+I’m going to share with you the top 3 most common ways to start building your list & generate leads with LeadPages (#3 is my favorite):

 1. Offer something for free with the click of a button